-Figure 2-1 - Historical and forecast net migration to Australia
+Figure 2-1 Historical and forecast net migration to Australia

 Continued net migration has important implications for the Australian international aviation sector.
 Migration represents more than just a single movement to Australia.
-It also contributes to increases in both inbound and outbound tourism in the long term (for example, through trips to visit friends and family).
+It also contributes to increases in both inbound and outbound travel in the long term.

 Sydney's population and resulting demand for aviation services is also expected to grow significantly.
-SGS Economics and Policy (SGS) has forecast that Sydney's population will grow from 5.7 million in 2015 to 7.1 million by 2030, and to 8.9 million by 2050.
+SGS Economics and Policy (SGS) forecast that Sydney's population will grow from 5.7 million in 2015 to 7.1 million by 2030, and to 8.9 million by 2050.
 This represents a 96 per cent increase in population over the next 60 years, or a compound annual growth rate of 1.1 per cent (SGS 2015).
 Western Sydney is expected to be home to a large proportion of this growing population, with a further one million residents expected by 2030 (SGS 2015).